MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

 # Running the System
 Components must be run in the following order:
 1. ROS TCP Endpoint
-2. Usity Scene
+2. Unity Scene
 3. MATLAB Simulink Model

+#Known Bugs

-if get NaN error from the Vector Field Histogram Block, restart the ROS TCP Endpoint
+Occasionally the ROS connection between MATLAB and Unity can glitch resulting in a NaN error originating from the Vector Field Histogram Block.
+If this happens just restart the ROS TCP Endpoint and it should resolve the issue.